breuleux/quaint-emoji/README.md

 you will still get something, like `:evergreen_tree:`.
 If it's close enough to what you want, at least that saves some time searching ;)

-To match :x:, fuzzy tries to find, in this order:
+To match `:x:`, fuzzy tries to find, in this order:

 1. An emoji that starts with `x_`
 2. An emoji that ends with `_x`